bitterjug/elm-wpc/readme.markdown

    e.g. for browser width 1000 its inner width is 796.5

+  The problem appears to be the scroll bar.

+- Maybe I can use [`Element.onRsize`](https://www.w3schools.com/jsref/event_onresize.asp)
+  as the event do DOM `getClientWidth`.

 - [ ] Clicking on an open card should maybe close it -- return to the list view?